andreas-04/thumbs-up/docs/architectural-review.md

 ### State Machine Implementation

-The server implements a robust state machine with 4 states:
+The server implements a state machine with 4 states:

 1. **DORMANT** (Initial)
    - No services running